Red Studios Hollywood

-Red Studios Hollywood, formerly Desilu Cahuenga Studio and Ren-Mar Studios, is a rental studio located at 846 N. Cahuenga Blvd. in Hollywood, California, on premises that were formerly the home of Desilu Productions.
+Red Studios Hollywood (also branded as RSH Studios and formerly Desilu-Cahuenga Studios and Ren-Mar Studios) is a rental studio located at 846 N. Cahuenga Blvd. in Hollywood, Los Angeles on premises that were formerly the home of Desilu Productions.

+History

 Originally it was the site of Metro Pictures Back Lot #3 in 1920.
-In 1947 it was rebuilt as a 9-stage studio called Equity Pictures and became Motion Picture Center Studios a year later.
+In 1947 it was rebuilt as a nine-stage studio called Equity Pictures and became Motion Picture Center Studios a year later.
 It has been used for a wide variety of film and television production, and the studio has been known by many different names.

 In 1953, after filming the first two seasons of the I Love Lucy TV series at General Service Studios, Lucille Ball and Desi Arnaz were looking for a larger studio.
 They looked at the lot (known at the time as Motion Picture Center) and signed a ten-year lease on the property.
-In 1955 Desilu bought the studio, and in 1959, after Desilu bought other studios in Hollywood and Culver City, the name was changed to Desilu-Cahuenga Studios to avoid confusion with the other Desilu Studios.
-Beginning in 1974, the studio had been independently owned and operated for use by producers, taking the Ren-Mar name in 1984.
+In 1955 Desilu bought the studio.

+In 1959, when Desilu bought other studios in Hollywood and Culver City, the studio's name was changed to Desilu-Cahuenga Studios to avoid confusion with the other Desilu Studios.
+In 1984, ten years after being independently owned and operated for use by producers, it became Ren-Mar Studios.